Losing weight doesn’t just have to mean eating boring salads for breakfast, lunch, and dinner.

 If you’re good at fitting in some higher calorie meals into your diet, Plated is well worth a try.

 Hungryroot (318 calories per serving)

 How about something a little different?
-Hungryroot offers up vegan fare, and uses a slightly different model than most of its competitors.
+Hungryroot offers up vegan and plant-centric fare, and uses a slightly different model than most of its competitors.

 You’ll still choose how many people you want to service and how often, but in addition to getting a handful of bases, proteins, and sauces that can be quickly made into meals, you’ll also get a few snacks, sides, and desserts (the black bean brownie batter is to die for!).

 The other main difference is that Hungryroot meals and sides are served almost completely ready to eat.
-There’s not much prep, just a little bit of reheating when you’re ready — some can even be eaten cold.
+There’s not much prep, just a little bit of heating with a skillet when you’re ready — some can even be eaten cold.
 That can be a great plus if you don’t have the time for complicated meal preparation.